CeesMandjes/TLSConnector/README.md

 <li>Send the SafetyNet's signed attestation to the application server which will provide the outcome of the SafetyNet Attestation check</li>
 </ul>

-NOTE: A server implementation for the SafetyNet Attestation check is required.
-<br/><br/>
 Configuration (MainActivity):
 <ul>
 <li>Set application's server domain in 'domainName'</li>